skywind3000/vim-quickui/README.md

 # What Is It ?

 There are many keymaps defined in my `.vimrc`.
-Getting tired from checking `.vimrc` time to time when I forget some, based on the latest `+popup` feature (vim 8.2), I created this `vim-quickui` plugin to introduce some basic UI components to enrich vim's interactive experience:
+Tired of checking it from time to time when I forget some, I built this `vim-quickui` plugin on top of the `+popup` feature (Vim 8.2) to bring basic UI components to Vim's interactive experience:

-- Well designed and carefully colored Borland/Turbo C++ flavor ui system combined with vim's productivity.
+- Well-designed, Borland/Turbo C++ flavored UI system combined with Vim's productivity.
-- Can be accessed by keyboard only while mouse is also supported.
+- Keyboard-driven, with full mouse support.
 - Navigate with the usual Vim keys like `h/j/k/l`, confirm with `ENTER/SPACE` and cancel with `ESC/Ctrl+[`.
-- `Tip` for each entry can display in the cmdline when you are moving the cursor around.
+- A tip for each entry can be displayed in the cmdline as you move the cursor around.
 - Available widgets: [menu](#menu), [listbox](#listbox), [inputbox](#inputbox), [textbox](#textbox).. (coming soon)
-- Fully customizable, including color scheme and borders.
+- Fully customizable, including color schemes and borders.
-- Corresponding experience in both `Vim` and `NeoVim`.
+- Consistent experience across both `Vim` and `NeoVim`.
-- Pure vim-script, `+python` is not required.
+- Pure VimScript, no `+python` required.
-- No longer have to be afraid to forget keymaps anymore.
+- No more forgetting keymaps.

-Just see this GIF demonstration below:
+See the GIF demonstration below:

 ![](https://skywind3000.github.io/images/p/quickui/screenshot.gif)

-Trying to share my configuration to my friends, I found that they did't have patience to remember all the keymaps in my vimrc, but text ui is quite acceptable for them.
+Trying to share my configuration with my friends, I found that they didn't have the patience to remember all the keymaps in my vimrc, but a text UI was quite acceptable for them.

 # Content